GeVic/Windows-Chatbot/README.md

 # Windows-Chatbot
 Large number of technology users are on windows.
 And it is full of functionalities and features.
-This chatbot helps users to accomplish the same but in an interative way.
+This chatbot helps users to accomplish the same but in an interactive way.
 Let's chatbot talk to the OS and do your repititive tasks in a ziffy.

 ## Actions you can perform with ZAT